solidusio/solidus_gateway/README.md

 Although we will keep supporting Bug fixes for existing payment methods we **will not accept new payment methods** to be included in this gem.

 Please create your own extension for new payment methods.
-Take one of the above examples as starting point for your extension.
+Take one of the above examples as a starting point for your extension.

 Installation
 ------------